ch4mpy/spring-addons/samples/webflux-jwt-default/README.md

 ## 3. Java Configuration
 An auto-configured `SecurityWebFilterChain` is provided by `spring-addons-webflux-jwt-resource-server`.

 When using just method security, no additional conf is needed.
-But for demonstration puposes we'll demo how to add access control in Java conf:
+But for demonstration purposes, we'll add access control in Java conf:
 ```java
 @EnableReactiveMethodSecurity()
 @Configuration